 Do you have a child between the ages of 6 and 18?
 Are you looking for a range of positive activities for your kids?
 A place where you know they’re safe?
 An environment with caring adult staff who will help prepare them for their futures?
 Boys & Girls Clubs of San Francisco offers all of these things and more.

 Take action now!
-Fill out our online membership form — and return it to the Clubhouse nearest you.
-Membership applications are also available at all eight Clubs and at our Administrative Office.
-To find the location most convenient for you and to learn more about each of our eight Clubs, click here.
+Visit our Club Membership page and fill out an application.
+Membership applications are also available at all Clubhouses and at our Administrative Office.
+To find the location most convenient for you and to learn more about each of our Clubs, click here.

 Membership is available to all youth between the ages of 6-18 and costs just $10 for the entire year.
 Our Clubs are open when kids and parents need us the most, including everyday after school, on most school holidays, and over the summer.
 Times vary by Clubhouse with some Clubs featuring additional hours for teen members and Saturday programming.